Leaving the Fund, or ‘opting out’

 Opt out (if it’s right for you)

-Log on to the NatWest Group Benefits Hub to opt out.
+Log into the NatWest Group Benefits Hub to opt out.
 You will then have a one-month notice period.
 If you change your mind during the notice period, please contact us.

 -